What is lower back pain?

 Associated symptoms:

-- Kidney pain: Urinary symptoms (such as pain when urinating or blood in the urine), fever, chills, and malaise.
+- Kidney pain: Urinary symptoms (such as pain when urinating or blood in the urine), fever, chills, and general malaise.

 Causes: